privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 pastries) on Friday, and lunch on Friday.

-If paying the registration fee would cause financial hardship for you, there is an option to waive the registration fee (with no further questions asked).
+If paying the registration fee would cause financial hardship for you, there is an option to waive the registration fee for in person participation (with no further questions asked).
 Please email the organizers:
 [contact@privaci.info](contact@privaci.info)